danieljwait/e2ee-messenger/Writeup/README.md

 <img src="./media/image36.png" style="width:4.78261in;height:5.61182in" />

-Figure .
+Figure 3.
 UML class diagram for SocketBase and its derived children

 Since some methods need to be implemented differently depending on whether it is for the client or server, some methods have been declared but not defined in SocketBase.
 These are the abstract methods of the class as they will need to be defined by the child classes.

 #### Protocol

 To allow communication between the client and server to be consistent, I have created a Protocol class that encodes text in a standardised way (UTF-8).
-This was done to address the problem found of incompatible character encodings from *1.2.2* *Existing Solution – Internet Relay Chat (IRC)*.
+This was done to address the problem found of incompatible character encodings from *1.2.2 Existing Solution – Internet Relay Chat (IRC)*.

 <img src="./media/image37.png" style="width:2.7418in;height:3.22642in" alt="Text Description automatically generated" />

-Figure .
+Figure 4.
 MessengerAppShared.Protocol

 I have used two constructors in this class as an instance of the Protocol needs be able to be created from a string (sending) or from binary (receiving).